0xLeif/AppState/README.md

 ## Next Steps

 With **AppState** installed, you can start exploring its key features by checking out the [Usage Overview](documentation/usage-overview.md) and more detailed guides.
 Get started with managing state and dependencies effectively in your Swift projects!
+For more advanced usage techniques, like Just-In-Time creation and preloading dependencies, see the [Advanced Usage Guide](documentation/advanced-usage.md).